Authored by the expert who managed and guided the team behind the Uganda Property Pack

 What quality upgrade do I get at $300k in Kampala in 2026?

-As of early 2026, moving from $200,000 to $300,000 (about 1.1 billion UGX) in Kampala gives you access to more central and established neighborhoods, better build quality with proper security systems, and a higher chance of finding a move-in ready property without needing major renovations.
+As of early 2026, moving from $200k to $300k in Kampala (roughly UGX 1.1 billion, or around EUR 290,000) is a meaningful step up: you gain access to more central, established neighborhoods, higher build quality, better security infrastructure, and a much higher chance of finding something genuinely move-in ready without a renovation budget on top.

 Can $300k buy a 2-bedroom in Kampala in 2026 in good areas?

-As of early 2026, $300,000 (about 1.1 billion UGX) is more than enough to buy a well-located 2-bedroom property in good areas of Kampala, and in many cases you can find a 3-bedroom unit at this budget depending on the exact location and finish level.
+As of early 2026, yes, $300k (roughly UGX 1.1 billion, around EUR 290,000) is enough to buy a well-located 2-bedroom, and in many cases a 3-bedroom, in some of Kampala's stronger neighborhoods, depending on the specific building and finish level.

 Which places become "accessible" at $300k in Kampala as of 2026?

-For $300,000 in these newly accessible Kampala neighborhoods, buyers can typically expect a well-finished 2 to 3 bedroom apartment in a managed building with security, parking, and modern amenities, or occasionally a smaller townhouse in a gated compound.
+At this price point in these newly accessible neighborhoods, buyers can typically expect a 2 to 3 bedroom apartment in a managed building, often with shared security and parking, rather than a standalone house with a private garden.

 By the way, we've written a blog article detailing what are the current best areas to invest in property in Kampala.